Our buyer’s guide will help you find the perfect Kenmore gas grill — just in time for your first summer cookout.

 If you like roasting your meats and veggies, consider a rotisserie set.
 This feature slowly roasts your food for juicy, flavor-packed results.
 Your guests will wonder how you achieved such intense rotisserie flavor with that right-off-the-grill feel.

 If you’re a barbecue fanatic, you might want to consider adding a built-in smoker to your new grill.
 More into specialty beers and wines?
 Flip burgers while enjoying a cold beverage from a built-in fridge.
 You can even add a small oven to your grill to fire up a pizza or bake desserts!

 Bottom Line: Pick a grill with features that best fit your needs and lifestyle.

-Check out all the newest Kenmore grills for even more ideas.
+Check out all the grills at Sears.com for even more ideas.